Gujarat Control of Organised Crime Act

-Recent Development

 The Gujarat Control of Organised Crime Act (GUJCOCA) is a controversial anti-terrorism law passed by the state legislature of Gujarat, India, in April 2003.
 On 5 November 2019, President Ram Nath Kovind gave his assent.

 Introduction And Presidential Assent

 The bill was drawn on the lines of the Maharashtra Control of Organised Crime Act (for Maharashtra) and Karnataka Control of Organised Crime Act (for Karnataka).
 It was then sent to the office of the President of India for assent.
 Originally, Dr. A.P.J.
 Abdul Kalam didn't give assent because of a few controversial points: